Geneviève Bujold: Alan Rudolph

 Bujold starred in Choose Me (1984), directed and written by Alan Rudolph.
 She promptly made two more films for Rudolph: Trouble in Mind (1985) and The Moderns (1988), the latter set in Paris in the 1920s.
 She was part of his informal company of actors that he repeatedly used in his films, including Keith Carradine.

 Bujold starred in David Cronenberg's Dead Ringers (1988) opposite Jeremy Irons, then made a TV movie Red Earth, White Earth (1989).
 She did False Identity (1990) with Stacy Keach.

 Canada

 After a long absence from Quebec, she returned to appear in two more films by Michel Brault: The Paper Wedding (1989), and My Friend Max (1994).
 In between she went to France to make Rue du Bac (1991), and did another film with Almond, The Dance Goes On (1991).
 She had support roles in Oh, What a Night (1993), and An Ambush of Ghosts (1993).

+In 1993, she won the prix Guy-L'Écuyer for Mon Amie Max.

 Star Trek

-In 1994, Bujold was chosen to play Captain Nicole Janeway, the lead character in the ensemble cast of the American television series Star Trek: Voyager.
+In 1994, Bujold was chosen to play Captain Elizabeth Janeway, the lead character in the ensemble cast of the American television series Star Trek: Voyager.
 However, she left the project after just two days of filming via mutual decision of both the actress and the producers.
-The role was quickly recast with Kate Mulgrew assuming the role of Captain Kathryn Janeway.
+The role was quickly recast with Kate Mulgrew assuming the role of renamed Captain Kathryn Janeway.